christinesako-berk/mids-w241-ps5-starter/README.md

+# Last Problem Set

+There are two questions that are mandatory for you to answer on this homework.

+- Question 1 asks you to use instrumental variables regression on the _classic_ case of the Vietnam draft lottery that conscripted people to be soldiers in the United States armed forces.
+Many people did not want to join the armed forces, and so used various methods to avoid joining.
+One such method was to enroll in college; at least some of the people who were enrolled in colleges at this time would not have, if not for being drafted.
+This question works with data to produce causal estimates of the "returns to schooling".
+- Question 2 asks you to reflect on the course, and the core estimand of the course, the ATE.
+- (Optional) Question 3 asks you to work with an experiment that was clumsily conducted, and to communicate what did and did not work in the experiment.

 # Guidelines for Submitting Documents
 ## General Guidelines
 - Please submit a markdown document that contains all your code and answers.